-Russia participates in the APEC High Level Policy Dialogue on Agricultural Biotechnology, in the meetings of the CODEX Alimentarius (Codex), and in the meetings of the International Plant Protection Convention (IPPC).
-Russia participated in the Global LLP Initiative in Rosario, Brazil, in September 2012 and also in some LLP events in 2013.
+Russia participates in the Asia-Pacific Economic Cooperation High Level Policy Dialogue on Agricultural Biotechnology, in the meetings of the Codex Alimentarius, and in the meetings of the International Plant Protection Convention (IPPC).
+Russia participated in the Global LLP Initiative in Rosario, Brazil, in September 2012 and in some LLP events in 2013.
 FAS/Moscow is not aware of the positions on biotech related issues by the GOR at these forums.